Skip to content

 setSql

-The setSql method is one of the advanced methods in MyBatis-Plus for constructing update operations.
-It allows you to directly set the SET part of the SQL in an update statement.
+The setSql method is one of the advanced methods in MyBatis-Plus for building update operations.
+It allows you to directly set the SQL for the SET clause in the update statement.
 By calling the setSql method, you can add a custom SQL fragment as the SET clause to the update statement.

 Scope of Use